frida/frida-website/_i18n/en/_docs/stalker.md

-GeneratorContext and CodeWriter respectively, and we then generate the required instrumented block for the return address (this is the optimization we covered earlier, we can jump straight to this block when executing the virtualized return statement rather than re-entering stalker).
+GeneratorContext and CodeWriter respectively, and we then generate the required instrumented block for the return address (this is the optimization we covered earlier, we can jump straight to this block when executing the virtualized return statement rather than re-entering Stalker).
 Lastly we use `gum_exec_block_write_exec_generated_code()` to emit code to branch to the instrumented callee.